website-icon/standard/standard.md

 `ALPHA` and `DIGIT` match the respective rules from [RFC 5234](https://tools.ietf.org/html/rfc5234).

+## Icon Sets

+Icon sets differing from the default set are bundled in sub-folders.
+The file names as specified above are relative to the sub-folder inside `/.well-known/icons/` with the same name as the set.

+For example, a set of icons for a photo gallery page can reside in `/.well-known/icons/gallery/`.
+The icon set is named `gallery`.

+Every icon set folder MUST at least contain its own `index.txt` file with URLs relative to itself and either a `favicon.svg` or `favicon.ico` image.

 ### Choosing a Set

-An HTML page can choose to select a different set of icons by using the following line in the `<head>` of the document:
+An HTML page can choose to select an icon set by using the following line in the `<head>` of the document:

     <meta name="icon-set" content="SET-IDENTIFIER">